 Our body is just an overcoat that our soul is currently ‘wearing’ and is the physical manifestation of the sum total, or ‘health,’ of our beliefs.
 This becomes very evident when watching people and seeing the correlations between the things that they say, and the ways that they express their emotional state.
 Both are a reflection of their habitual thoughts which then manifest into their physical bodies, the health of which is related directly to their predominant beliefs and thoughts.

-An angry person, for example, will have a very different posture to a loving person.
-Anger is commonly exhibited physically by muscular tension, dilation of the pupils and increased blood pressure leading to reddening of the face as well as a variety of other indicators.
+An angry person, for example, will have a very different posture from a loving person.
+Anger is commonly exhibited physically by muscular tension, dilation of the pupils, and increased blood pressure leading to reddening of the face as well as a variety of other indicators.
 Whereas a person feeling love will be relaxed, light on their feet, constantly smiling have a twinkle in their eye.

 Which one would you like to stand next to?
 Which one would you like to become?

 How does knowing that all energy is connected help me in my daily life?

 If we can understand that our mental, physical, emotional, and spiritual energies are all intimately connected and that when one has changed the others will change synergistically, then we give ourselves more ‘tools’ to help ourselves through any problems or difficulties that we may be facing.

 Body: Our physical posture at any time can be changed by thinking about different thoughts or changing into a different emotional state.
 Just a member of the opposite sex walking by can change a slouching lethargic teenager into an upright standing person.
 The change in thoughts from ‘I’m bored with nothing to do,’ to ‘wow I’ll try to present my best look’ causes an immediate change in their physical posture.
 This in turn cycles back to positively affecting their emotions and thoughts.